HuygensING/hibb-faceted-search/README.md

 ## Changelog

+### v2.5.1
+- Fetch hibb-pagination from NPM registry instead of Github

 ### v2.5.0
 - Rename repo to hibb-faceted-search (Huygens Ing BackBone)
 - :sparkles: Let the range facet parse limits of length 0, 1, 2, 3 and 4 (was only 7 or 8)